justinjiajia/bigdata_lab/spark_executor_allocation_on_EMR.md

 Even though we've explicitly specified the number of executors to 4, Spark still creates 8 executors (3 cores and 912M mem per executor).

+Spark on EMR enables dynamic allocation.
+The `pyspark` help explains why this is the case:

+> Spark on YARN and Kubernetes only:
+  --num-executors NUM         Number of executors to launch (Default: 2).
+                              If dynamic allocation is enabled, the initial number of executors will be at least NUM.

 <img width="700" alt="image" src="https://github.com/justinjiajia/bigdata_lab/assets/8945640/4a444a26-0f3e-410f-ad05-9467a69f8d6a">